spranesh/Redhawk/README.rst

 ..
 [2] In fact the portion inside the `@{..}` is just appended to a 'lambda n:' and `eval`-ed to get a function.

 ..
 [3] Note that 'CallFunction's do not directly have a name.
-This is because it the function object, unlike that of a function definition, can be a value.
+This is because the function object, unlike that of a function definition, can be a value.
 It is possible to do (f.g[x])(y), and such.

 .. _imgur: http://imgur.com/CBHCX